About cmsRS

 • adding products to the cart on the front page,

-• logging in to the customer zone and displaying the contents of the basket and orders,
+• logging into the customer zone to view basket contents and orders,

-Thanks to my cmsRS you will be able to create a website in a relatively simple way without much knowledge of computer programming.
-In order to create a website in my CMS (in big simplification) you must do the following:
+Thanks to my cmsRS, you can create a website relatively simply, even without extensive knowledge of computer programming.
+To create a website using my CMS (in simplified terms), you need to:

 • create the menu,

-• create a page and connect it to the previously created menu; you can also add images and content to this page.
+• create a page and link it to the previously created menu; you can also add images and content to this page.

-I recommend my system to all those who plan to develop their website in the future.
-The system has been covered with unit tests, which ensures better code quality and easier development in the future.
-Currently I have written 141 unit tests which cover the code of the models in around 90%, details can be found at coverage test.
-Additionally, the logic (Laravel - see REST API) has been separated from the presentation layer (ReactJS), which simplifies the application complexity to a significant degree.
+I recommend my system to anyone planning to develop their website in the future.
+The system is covered with tests, ensuring better code quality and easier future development.
+I have currently written 238 unit and integration tests, which cover over 90% of the services' code; details can be found in the coverage test.
+Additionally, the logic (Laravel - see REST API) has been separated from the presentation layer (Vue.js), significantly simplifying application complexity.

-If you plan to have a website in multiple languages, it is a good idea to make this decision at the very beginning of the design, because later changes involve a major change of the application.
-CmsRS is very flexible in this sense.
-The website can be written in one language e.g. English or also in multiple languages e.g. English and Polish, as is done on this website.
-In each of these cases, urls are properly prepared, which is very important for search engines (such as Google).
+If you plan to have a website in multiple languages, it's advisable to make this decision early in the design process, as later changes involve major application modifications.
+CmsRS is very flexible in this regard; the website can be written in one language, e.g., English, or multiple languages, e.g., English and Polish, as demonstrated on this website.
+In each case, URLs are appropriately prepared, which is crucial for search engines like Google.

-However, if you plan to create an online store, this system is a good starting point, because I think that adding new functionalities or expanding existing code is easier than other complex systems, mainly thanks to: unit and integration tests, using Laravel as the base framework on the server side and separating the front from the backend in the administration panel.
-In addition, I believe that expanding a less complex system is a better idea than a complex system for example with lots of plugins.
-Code written in a simple way is easier to maintain, and this can also have a significant impact on the speed and performance of the website and less frustration for developers changing the application in the future.
+However, if you plan to create an online store, this system is a good starting point.
+I believe that adding new functionalities or expanding existing code is easier compared to other complex systems, thanks to unit and integration tests, the use of Laravel as the base framework on the server side, and separation of frontend and backend in the admin panel.
+Additionally, I find that expanding a less complex system is more advantageous than dealing with a highly complex system with numerous plugins.
+Simplified code is easier to maintain, potentially improving website speed, performance, and reducing developer frustration during future application changes.

-You can find more information about the installation and configuration process on the GitHub page.
+For more information about the installation and configuration process, please visit the GitHub page.